Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Gateways

-Using a gateway for your microservices offers several benefits, by making your collection of services look like a single web server.
+TODO: Using a gateway for your microservices offers several benefits, by making your collection of services look like a single web server.

 #### Aggregation

-Clients can connect to a single endpoint to make requests, which are then forwarded to different microservices.
+TODO: Clients can connect to a single endpoint to make requests, which are then forwarded to different microservices.
 This makes the client connection light and easy